yinanz917/msci342project/README.md

 Last Updated: March 2, 2023

 ## About Zoommates 🚀 💛
-Zoommates is a platform that allows
+Zoommates is a platform that helps students find a roommate that they enjoy living with who could also potentially be a great friend.
+We aim to create a system that helps better facilitate the roommate search process so that we can help connect students who share similar interests and lifestyles.

 ### Running locally